 How many vet schools invited you for an interview?

 The first two application cycles I didn’t get any interviews.
-The third year I only applied to UC Davis School of Veterinary Medicine and got an interview.
+In the third year, I only applied to UC Davis School of Veterinary Medicine and got an interview.

 How many of those gave you an acceptance letter?